Safe working load (SWL) is commonly referred to as the maximum lifting capacity of mechanical handling and lifting equipment.

 So while this post will refer to safe working loads, you should check your country’s safety standards, along with the manufacturers’ ratings to find the applicable terminology, since this will differ depending on your location.

-Most importantly, we’ll cover why understanding safe lifting loads, in general, is important for both personnel and equipment in any environment where the lifting of heavy loads takes place.
+In this post, we’ll cover why understanding safe lifting loads, in general, is important for both personnel and equipment in any environment where the lifting of heavy loads takes place.

 What Is A Safe Working Load (SWL) Or Normal Working Load (NWL)?